Ukraine documents alleged atrocities by retreating Russians - NewsBreak

 Ukraine documents alleged atrocities by retreating Russians

-Authorities said they were documenting evidence of alleged atrocities to add to their case for prosecuting Russian officials for war crimes.
-To convict, International Criminal Court prosecutors will need to show a pattern of indiscriminant deadly assaults on civilians during Russia's invasion.
+Authorities said they were documenting evidence as Ukraine's military reclaims territory and discovers indications of execution-style slayings to add to their case for for prosecuting Russian officials for war crimes.

-Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, said scores of residents were found slain on the streets of Bucha and the Kyiv suburbs of Irpin and Hostomel in what looked like a “scene from a horror movie.”
+Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskyy, said scores of killed civilians were found on the streets of Bucha and the Kyiv suburbs of Irpin and Hostomel in what looked like a “scene from a horror movie.”

-Some people were shot in the head and had their hands bound, and some bodies showed signs of torture, Arestovych said.
-There also were reports of rapes, he said.
+Arestovych said some people were shot in the head and had their hands bound, and some bodies showed signs of torture, rape and burning.

+The capital city's mayor, Vitali Klitschko, said civilians were “shot with joined hands” and told German newspaper Bild that “what happened in Bucha and other suburbs of Kyiv can only be described as genocide.”

 A day earlier, AP journalists witnessed Ukrainian soldiers gingerly removing at least six bodies from a street in Bucha with cables in case the Russians had booby-trapped corpses with explosives before their withdrawal.
 Local residents said the dead people were civilians killed without provocation, a claim that could not be independently verified.

-“What happened in Bucha and other suburbs of Kyiv can only be described as genocide,” Kyiv Mayor Vitali Klitschko told German newspaper Bild.
-Klitschko called on other nations to immediately end Russian gas imports, saying they were funding the killings.
+Klitschko called on other nations to immediately end Russian gas imports, saying they were funding the invasion of Ukraine, now in its 39th day.

 “Not a penny should go to Russia anymore.
 That's bloody money used to slaughter people.
 The gas and oil embargo must come immediately,” the mayor said.